CS-UoB-Individual-Project/CS-UoB-Individual-Project.github.io/help.md

 ## Problems with your supervisor

-If you have any problems with your supervisor, contact [Mike and Sarah](/contact).
+If you have any problems with your supervisor, contact [Shawn, Andrew and Sarah](/contact).
 If you've been trying to contact them, please forward your last email to them - please note that we never expect supervisors to reply to emails/contacts out of working hours, over weekends or during holidays.

 ## If you think you're falling behind